 The Markham community was first awakened by gang violence when a United States Army veteran was gunned down and left paralyzed by the Black P Stones on September 1st, 1970.
 On this day U.S. Army veteran Michael Weaver was visiting with family all day on August 31st.
-Later in the evening Willie Weaver, the younger brother of Michael said he wanted to talk to his brother outside, and outside was Willie Thompkins (the Markham branch founder and leader), Glenn Lee, Fred Miller and another Black P Stone named Stringfellow.
+Later in the evening Willie Weaver, the younger brother of Michael said he wanted to talk to his brother outside, and outside was Willie Thompkins (the Markham branch founder and leader), Glenn Lee, Fred Miller and another Black P Stone named Gregory Stringfellow.
 The men wanted to talk to Michael Weaver because there were rumors that Michael tricked on the Black P Stones to the Markham Chief of Police, they suspected him because after Weaver went away to serve in the U.S. Army in 1967 to participate in the Vietnam War he decided he longer wanted to be a Black P Stone member which he joined in the year 1964 as an original Markham Blackstone Ranger, he was then treated differently by other Stones, and now he was suspected of being an informant.
 The men sat him in the back seat in the middle and interviewed him, and Weaver continued to tell them he did not inform on anyone in the nation.
 The men then drove to the intersection of 160th and Gauger in Harvey (Was considered Markham back then) then stopped the car.
 All the men got out accept Willie Thompkins and Michael Weaver, Thompkins then put his hand on his chest then saluted a clenched fist and shouted “All power to the Black P Stones!” then fired his gun into the chest of Weaver who then ran out of the car as Thompkins kept shooting firing two more shots, one of them struck Weaver’s hand, then Weaver played dead.
 Weaver survived the shooting but was paralyzed from the waist down; the shooters were all arrested and convicted but given light sentences (People vs. Thompkins, 1974).
 Weaver dragging himself basically by his fingernails to a nearby house calling for help but no one heard until he used a can to scrape the concrete to attract attention.
 When being driven by the attempted killers Thompkins kept on saying “What are you doing wrong?” to Weaver, then he told Weaver he was “Flaky” shortly before shooting him.
 Thompkins was a cold blooded killer and was free on bail at the time of the shooting for shooting a pizza delivery man to death while trying to rob him in Markham (Chicago Tribune page 4, January 8, 1971).
 Thompkins must not have been convicted of the murder of the pizza man, and only spent less than five years in prison for the attempted murder charge, and then in 1980 he was arrested and convicted of a double murder in Markham.
 I believe that double murder charge was overturned as evidence showed he didn’t pull the trigger at all and was a hard working man in the community and was active in the church.

-Markham had white gangs and black gangs in the 1970s that used to fight it out in the streets especially in the communities’ south side area, when most white residents moved out Black P Stones and Black Gangster Disciples took over Markham, both gangs would develop a stronger influence over time in the suburb.
+Markham had white gangs and black gangs in the 1970s that used to fight it out in the streets especially in the communities’ south side area, when most white residents moved out Black P Stones took over Markham, then the Black Gangster Disciples showed up in the 1980s as rivals to the Stones.

 On the date of September 7, 1983 a truly shocking murder happened in the suburb of Markham when 40 year old John F. Thomas was walking down the street at 160th and Wood when he was approached by 8 members of the Black Gangster Disciples and told to hand over his wallet, when Thomas refused the gang viciously beat him until he was dead.
 The gang members then took his wallet but only found $2 in there, the 8 of them then went to the liquor store and bought a six pack of beer (Chicago Tribune Page 3, November 16, 1984) (Chicago Tribune Page 6, January 10, 1984).